-The Institute for Robotics and Intelligent Machines presents a seminar by Luis Sentis of the University of Texas at Austin.
+The Institute for Robotics and Intelligent Machines presents “Considerations on Productivity, Performance and Ergonomics of Human-Centered Robots” by Luis Sentis of the University of Texas at Austin.
 The event will be held in the Marcus Nanotechnology Building, Rooms 1116-1118, from 12:15-1:15 p.m. and is open to the public.

 Human centered robots provide embodiments whose purpose is to increase human productivity and comfort in complex non-structured environments.
 On one hand, operating in such environments demands new embodiments that enhance mobility and dexterous manipulation.
 On the other hand, productivity is an ill-defined term that often ignores key cognitive factors such as mental comfort or perceived workload.

 We posit here that new embodiments consisting of legged manipulators endowed with high performance control and models of human workload behavior could ultimately result in new areas of enhanced productivity compared to simpler set ups.
 To make this point we need to demonstrate that teams made out of collaborating humans and human-centered robots will ultimately be more effective than teams with humans alone.

 In order to demonstrate these capabilities in an academic setup, my laboratory has spined out a company to build some of the most advanced yet easy-to-use, human centered robots that exist today.
 I will delve in robot control theory and models of workload behavior as well as showcase videos of our new adult-size bipedal robots and full-body iron-man-like suit for heavy-duty logistic operations to emphasize our commitment towards experimental long-term studies.